LudwigGargoyle/modular-middleware-nodejs/README.md

 crypto: Node.js native module for cryptographic operations (e.g., hashing). fs, path: Node.js native modules for file system operations (e.g., certificate loading).
-(Add any other libraries used for AI or other integrations) Getting Started
+(Add any other libraries used for AI or other integrations)
-(Add clear instructions here on how to set up, configure, and run the project.
-Include details about sp/cert.cer, sp/key.pem, idps/idpName/cert.cer and configuration files.
-Mention how to run different "services" or "endpoints".)

 Future Enhancements / Considerations
 Database Abstraction: Implement an ORM or a more generic database layer to support various database systems beyond MS SQL Server.